GridPlus/lattice-connect/README.md

 npm start
 ```

 This will create a [pm2](https://pm2.io/) process which will watch for crashes.
-See those docs for more info on pm2 itself.
+See the [pm2 docs](https://pm2.io/docs/plus/overview/) for more info on pm2 itself.

 **Stop the process:**